 For what it’s worth, I use vinegar with cotton all the time.
-Cotton is a heavy duty fabric and the vinegar is quite dilute.
-I do understand that I may be shortening the lifespan of the clothing article, but I find it to be a worthwhile trade off.
+Cotton is a heavy-duty fabric and the vinegar is quite dilute.
+I do understand that I may be shortening the lifespan of the clothing article, but I find it to be a worthwhile trade-off.
 My jeans still last much longer than fashion trends and my kids grow out of them long before they wear out.
 I do NOT use vinegar on silk.

 When using vinegar to strip excess detergent you’re going to use more than when you use vinegar as a fabric softener in the final rinse.
 For loads where stripping excess detergent is the goal, use 1 cup of white vinegar for every gallon of water.
 You will need to consult your owner’s manual for specific capacities as they relate to your washing machine.
-When stripping detergent build up, be sure the laundry gets a plain water rinse to help bring the pH back up toward neutral -that’s 7 if you’re curious.
+When stripping detergent build-up, be sure the laundry gets a plain water rinse to help bring the pH back up toward neutral -that’s 7 if you’re curious.
 If you’re breaking out the meter, you already knew that.

-When using vinegar as a fabric softener to increase the efficacy of the rinse cycle, use 1 – 2 cups for top loading washers and just fill the fabric softener cup in high efficiency washers.
+When using vinegar as a fabric softener to increase the efficacy of the rinse cycle, use 1 – 2 cups for top-loading washers and just fill the fabric softener cup in high-efficiency washers.

-When using borax to help soften or condition your water, for both high efficiency and most top loading washing machines add 1/2 cup of borax per load.
-If you have a large capacity machine bump up the amount to 3/4 cup of borax per load.
+When using Borax to help soften or condition your water, for both high efficiency and most top-loading washing machines add 1/2 cup of Borax per load.
+If you have a large capacity machine bump up the amount to 3/4 cup of Borax per load.
 Borax is added to the actual wash cycle, not the rinse cycle when used in your washing machine.

-If you’re using borax as a stain treatment, use 1 TBSP per gallon of water.
+If you’re using Borax as a stain treatment, use 1 TBSP per gallon of water.

-Both vinegar and borax increase your detergents effectiveness by changing the pH of the water.
+Both vinegar and borax increase your detergent’s effectiveness by changing the pH of the water.
 This is independent of the temperature setting.
-I wouldn’t alter the amount of vinegar or borax added the wash when using cold or hot water.
-None of the research I did mentioned the temperature of your wash water, except to note that using cold water saves energy.
+I wouldn’t alter the amount of vinegar or borax added to the wash when using cold or hot water.
+None of the research I did mention the temperature of your wash water, except to note that using cold water saves energy.
 This is a variable I would run a few home experiments on.
-After you try the vinegar and borax as recommended you can try increasing their amounts slightly when washing on cold water to see if there is a noticeable difference.
+After you try the vinegar and borax as recommended you can try increasing their amounts slightly when washing in cold water to see if there is a noticeable difference.
 If not, try backing off until you do not receive the results you want.
 In this manner, you can find the most conservative amount of additive for your specific water hardness.

-Regarding delicates, borax is the way to go.
+Regarding delicates, Borax is the way to go.
 Borax is recommended for fabrics that must be hand washed.